Member states agree temporary body to settle WTO disputes

 They said they would put in place “contingency measures that would allow for appeals of WTO panel reports in disputes among ourselves, in the form of a multi-party interim appeal arrangement based on Article 25 of the WTO Dispute Settlement Understanding”.

 Other states are free to join the initiative, they added.
-The announcement came after a mini-ministerial conference held at the World Economic Forum (WEF) meeting in Davos.
+The announcement came after a mini-ministerial conference at the World Economic Forum (WEF) meeting in Davos, which was attended by 35 country delegates and presided by Swiss Economics Minister Guy Parmelin.

+“WTO is the most important organisation for Switzerland in economic terms," Marie-Gabrielle Ineichen-Fleisch, State secretary at the State Secretariat for Economic Affairs (SECO), told reporters in Davos on Friday.
+"Our goal is to get the Appellate Body back to work, and to ensure WTO remains relevant organisation."

 Neutered

-The initiative was launched in mid-December by the EU and several WTO members after the US effectively neutered the WTO’s highest dispute court.
+Their initiative was launched in mid-December by the EU and several WTO members after the US effectively neutered the WTO’s highest dispute court.

 Last month, the terms of two of the last three judges on the WTO’s appellate court ended, after Washington continued its policy of blocking new appointments to protest how the WTO does business.